HelpDesk

 Management of HelpDesk users is under permissions View/Manage HelpDesk users under HelpDesk section in Administration >> Roles and permissions.

-The HelpDesk user page contains 3 types of modules:
+The HelpDesk user page contains 3 types of widgets:

 - New ticket form – It has no settings, just place it for the utmost convenience of your Clients.

 - HelpDesk tickets – list of tickets created by the HelpDesk user.
 Each user can only see tickets that they themselves created.
-This module is configurable, such as all other "list" modules in the application.
+This widget is configurable, such as all other "list" widgets in the application.
 It contains fields visible for HelpDesk users in tickets.
-If you intend to show both open and closed tickets for the HelpDesk users, we recommend showing them in separate modules.
+If you intend to show both open and closed tickets for the HelpDesk users, we recommend showing them in separate widgets.

 - Noticeboard – just in case you want to share some custom information with the Clients.